dyc3/senior-design/visualization-requirements.typ

 === Traffic Heat Map

-The purpose of this visualization is to show where user traffic is coming from
+The purpose of this visualization is to show where user traffic is coming from.

 #figure(
   image("figures/vis/traffic-heat-visualization.png"),